hashicorp/packer-plugin-vsphere/.web-docs/components/data-source/virtualmachine/README.md

 <!-- Code generated from the comments of the ConnectConfig struct in builder/vsphere/common/step_connect.go; DO NOT EDIT MANUALLY -->

-- `vcenter_server` (string) - The fully qualified domain name or IP address of the vCenter Server instance.
+- `vcenter_server` (string) - The fully qualified domain name or IP address of the vCenter instance instance.

-- `username` (string) - The username to authenticate with the vCenter Server instance.
+- `username` (string) - The username to authenticate with the vCenter instance.

-- `password` (string) - The password to authenticate with the vCenter Server instance.
+- `password` (string) - The password to authenticate with the vCenter instance.

-- `insecure_connection` (bool) - Do not validate the certificate of the vCenter Server instance.
+- `insecure_connection` (bool) - Do not validate the certificate of the vCenter instance.
   Defaults to `false`.

   -> **Note:** This option is beneficial in scenarios where the certificate is self-signed or does not meet standard validation criteria.

 - `datacenter` (string) - The name of the datacenter object in the vSphere inventory.

   -> **Note:** Required if more than one datacenter object exists in the vSphere inventory.